 - Lobster Mushrooms grow as a parasite on hardwood trees, including oak, beech, maple, and chestnut.

-Maitake Mushrooms are species of fungi in the genus Maitake or Grifola, which includes M. fasciculata, M. frondosa, M. albobrunnea, M. anoncifera, M. dudleyi, M. polyphilla var. hen-of-the-woods, and M. xanthopus.
+Maitake Mushrooms, or Hen of the Woods, are species in the genus Maitake or Grifola, which includes M. fasciculata, M. frondosa, M. albobrunnea, M. anoncifera, M. dudleyi, M. polyphilla var. hen-of-the-woods, and M. xanthopus.

 They are called "hen of the woods" because they look like white balls with many gray/black sticks growing around them (similar to a chicken's egg).